bschaatsbergen/cidr/README.md

 CLI to perform various actions on CIDR ranges

 ## Brew
-To install cidr using brew, simply do the below.
+To install cidr using brew, simply run:

 ```sh
 brew install cidr